What is Chroming?

 Sudden sniffing death syndrome happens when someone goes into cardiac arrest or heart failure after abusing inhalants.
 This can happen after just one use by an otherwise healthy person.

-The tragic story of Esra Haynes, a 13-year-old girl from Australia who died from chroming deodorant, made the headlines this past March.
+Another heart-wrenching account that proves the lethal effects of chroming is the story of Esra Haynes, a 13-year-old girl from Australia who died from chroming deodorant.
 Esra was a fitness enthusiast and one of the leading members of a competing aerobics team in Melbourne.
-But her high fitness level didn’t save her from the ravages of chroming.
+Sadly, her fitness and athletic prowess didn’t save her from the ravages of chroming.

 She was immediately put on life support and remained in that state for her entire hospital stay.
 Towards the end of her hospitalization, a brain scan revealed irreparable brain damage.
 She died eight days later.